 Try to speak the same language to deal with conflict and aggression in romantic relationships

-Give it a shot maybe?
+Try and give it a shot.
 Just give another person the benefit of doubt of ‘maybe’ speaking a different language and ‘maybe’ coming from a different point of view.
 This will greatly help in conflict resolution and help you deal with marital problems much better.